gustavsl/pygpiod/README.md

 ## A simple Python wrapper for the libgpiod Python bindings

-The libgpiod Python bindings are not very straightforward to use and they lack proper documentation.
+The libgpiod Python bindings are not very straightforward to use and they lack proper documentation besides the examples.

 I've created this simple library to provide an easy-to-use interface to those libs.